James Jordan (dancer)

 James Jordan (born 13 April 1978) is an English ballroom dancer and choreographer.
-His dance partner is his wife Ola Jordan, with whom he turned professional in 2000.
+His dance partner was his wife Ola Jordan, with whom he turned professional in 2000 and was married to between 2003 and 2026.
 Jordan appeared as a professional on Strictly Come Dancing from 2006 to 2013.
 In August 2014, he participated in the fourteenth series of Celebrity Big Brother.
 He finished in third place.
-He returned as an All-Star for the nineteenth series, where he was evicted in thirteenth place.
+He returned as an All-Star for the nineteenth series in 2017, where he was evicted in thirteenth place.

 In 2018 he appeared along with his wife, Ola, on Comedy Central's Your Face or Mine?.
-On 10 March 2019, Jordan won the eleventh series of Dancing on Ice, where he was partnered with professional Finnish figure skater Alexandra Schauman.
+In 2019, Jordan won the eleventh series of Dancing on Ice, where he was partnered with professional Finnish figure skater Alexandra Schauman.

-James is currently, as of December 2024, at the pinnacle of his career playing Dandini in Cinderella at The Winding Wheel Theatre in Chesterfield.

-Dancing career
+Early life and dancing career

-Jordan was born in Gillingham, Kent, and attended St John Fisher Catholic School in Chatham.
+Jordan was born on 13 April 1978 in Gillingham, Kent, and attended St John Fisher Catholic School in Chatham.
 He started dancing at the age of 13.
 He now dances with his wife, Ola.
 Ola previously danced with Przemek Lowicki in Poland; James previously danced with Agnieszka Melnicka, but they split in 1999.
 He also danced with Kate Pothecary (1996) and Elisabeth Haraldsdottir (October 1997 – December 1997).

 James and Ola's first recorded dance as a partnership was in the Dutch Open in 2000, though they did not turn professional until 2003.
 The couple retired for a while, in favour of teaching Latin American dancing in Hong Kong, though they returned to competition later.

 In May 2006, the couple came second in the Blackpool Professional Rising Stars Latin event, and in November they came third in the British Championship, Professional Latin.
 In 2010, he was a choreographer in So You Think You Can Dance.
 As of 2014 they live near Maidstone in Kent, close to his family who live on St Mary's Island, Medway.